-Step 2 In the navigation pane on the left, choose Alarms > Subscriptions.

-Step 3 In the Operation column of the target subscription, click Delete.
+- Step 1 Log in to the GaussDB(DWS) management console. - Step 2 In the navigation pane on the left, choose Alarms > Subscriptions. - Step 3 In the Operation column of the target subscription, click Delete.
 A confirmation dialog box is displayed.